- Home

 Radicalisation

-We also believe that the Equality Act provides a framework to support our commitment to valuing diversity, tackling discrimination, promoting equality of opportunity and fostering good relationships between people.
-It also ensures that we continue to tackle issues of disadvantage and underachievement of different groups.

 We are committed to ensuring equality of opportunity in line with the Equality Act 2010.
+We value diversity, tackle discrimination, promote equality of opportunity and foster good relationships between people.
+We tackle issues of disadvantage and underachievement of different groups.

-We want to reduce disadvantages, discrimination and inequalities of opportunity, and promote diversity in terms of our students, our workforce and the community in which we work.
+We reduce disadvantages, discrimination and inequalities of opportunity, and promote diversity in terms of our students, our workforce and the community in which we work.

 Read our equality information and objectives statement to find out more